Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I'll take this one.

-I'm actually the feminist of the podcast.
+As I'm actually the feminist of the podcast,

-So I address these sort of matters,
+so I address these sort of matters

-and I don't think Jess represents us as women and feminists very well.
+and I don't think Jess represents us as women and feminists very well,

-So I'll just talk over for the good of feminism.
+so I'll just talk over for the good of feminism.

 Do we do irony in New Zealand?

-Parity, that was satire.
+that was satire.

 Do you know what that means?